psidex/playlist2podcast/README.md

 The generated RSS XML file is located at `podcasts_path/playlist_title/podcast.xml`.

+If the podcast title has special characters, p2p makes the name safe for filesystems, so will change and/or remove special characters from the directory name.
+To get the directory name, the easiest way is to either `ls` your podcast directory or look in the logs.

 ## What Does This Not Do?

 This does not actually host the downloaded/created files, you will need a static